Mnux9/mnux9.github.io/posts/README.md

 - MCU - I wanted to use a purpose made I2C PWM expander however i couldn't find a suitable one so in the end i decided to use a WCH general purpose MCU and write my own firmware for it.
 It is a really cheap mcu and comes in a simple to solder package so i choose it even tho i have never used it before.

-- I used the D4814 mosfets which are cheap on ali.
+- Mosfets- D4814 mosfets which are cheap on ali.

 - For the optocouplers i used a THT version because they have a smaller footprint than their SMD counterparts.